ArhamMurtaza/ArhamMurtaza/README.md

 $ whoami

 Full-stack developer.
-Mostly solving problems, keeping things fast, and not overcomplicating what doesn’t need it.
+Mostly solving problems, keeping things fast, and not overcomplicating what doesn’t need to be.

 $ cat about.txt

 I work on production systems full-time.
-Most of my day-to-day code lives in private repositories.
+Most of my code lives in private repositories.
 I enjoy building things that are simple, performant, and easy to reason about.

-When something feels slow, messy, or over-engineered, I try to fix that first.

 $ cat principles.md

 - Simplicity beats cleverness
 - Performance matters early
-- Clear code > smart code
+- Clear code > clever code
 - Ship, observe, refine

 $ cat work.log